 Which Types of Businesses Use NetSuite?

-Public and privately-held businesses choose to use NetSuite.
-Business profile and size range from venture capital or private equity funded high-growth small businesses or mid-market companies to enterprise-sized Fortune 100 companies.
-The NetSuite cloud ERP is built with scalability to support growth in users and the expansion of business needs.
+Public and privately-held companies use NetSuite.
+Business profile and size range from venture capital or high-growth small businesses and mid-market companies to enterprise-sized Fortune 100 organizations.
+The NetSuite cloud ERP is built with scalability to support user growth and the expansion of business needs.

 Companies planning to go public through an IPO at some point choose NetSuite as their ERP because it simplifies regulatory compliance.
 In fact, 65% of tech companies that had an IPO since 2011 used NetSuite.

 NetSuite ERP handles growth exceptionally well.
-NetSuite software provides needed revenue recognition and revenue management in accordance with accounting standards for all industries and SaaS subscription billing and accounting capabilities for SaaS software companies.
+The NetSuite software provides needed revenue recognition and revenue management in accordance with accounting standards for all industries.It also includes SaaS subscription billing and accounting capabilities for SaaS software companies.
 The NetSuite project management module is a strong and effective solution for a business of any size.